What Is B in Morse Code?

 How to Remember Letter B in Morse Code

-B is for "BOO-hoo-hoo-hoo" — long then three shorts.
+B is for "BOO-hoo-hoo-hoo" — one long then three shorts.

-NATO phonetic word: Bravo — pair the spoken word with the rhythm to remember faster.
+NATO phonetic word: Bravo — pair the spoken word with the dash-first rhythm to lock in the pattern faster.

 Frequently Asked Questions — Letter B in Morse Code

--... means the letter B in international Morse code (the ITU standard used worldwide for amateur radio and communication).
+-... means the letter B in international Morse code — the ITU standard used worldwide for amateur radio, aviation, and emergency communication.

 The NATO phonetic alphabet word for B is Bravo.
-It pairs with the Morse code -... for clear voice and signal communication.
+Operators pair this spoken word with the -... pattern when switching between voice and CW modes, ensuring the letter is never confused in noisy conditions.

 Related Morse Code Letters